jisnoo123/collage/README.md

 Wondering why the **gradio_app_vid.py** and **start_collage_vid.bash** is there for?
 It doesn't process your videos in batches so your 10s video will take 10 days to be ready.
 I kept it there because I implemented it first.

+# Conclusion

+This is pretty much it.
+The idea of this project was given by my brother, which he told me to extend it into an open source software.
+Thank you.